BAJAJ FINSERV DIRECT LIMITED

 Frequently Asked Questions

-Documents such as a passport, voter ID, or driving licence can replace Aadhaar, provided they are valid and accepted by the depository participant.
+Documents such as a passport, voter ID card, or driving licence may be used as identity verification documents if accepted by the depository participant during the KYC process.

-Yes, the process is usually longer because it involves physical or video in-person verification instead of instant Aadhaar-based e-KYC.
+Processing timelines may be longer because verification typically involves physical or video-based in-person verification instead of Aadhaar-based electronic KYC.

-Yes, NRIs can open a demat account without Aadhaar by providing a valid passport, overseas address proof, and other required documents.
+Non-Resident Indians may open demat accounts without Aadhaar by submitting passport documentation, overseas address proof, and other documents required during the verification process.

 View More